 Tom: (Surprised) What kind of shit is that to say, man?!
 What kind of friend are you?!
 You hang out with me just to bum money, then you tell me I can't act?!
 You and Vinny, man!
 Y'all ain't nothing but a bunch of losers!
 Who needs this shit?!
 Fuck all of y'all!
 Who needs a friend like you?!

-: You need a friend like me, so I can teach you how to be a Real black man.
-Because I knew your name was Tom for a REASON.
+: You need a friend like me, so I can teach you how to be a Real black man

 Willie: Yo, I'm a bum?!
 Fuck you!
 Fuck you!
 Fuck you and your fake acting bullshit!